 - If the virtual machine's virtual disk violates the rule, Storage DRS makes migration recommendations to correct the error or reports the violation as a fault if it cannot make a recommendation that will correct the error.

-When you add a datastore to a datastore cluster that is enabled for Storage DRS, the VMDK affinity rule is disabled for any virtual machine that has virtual disks on that datastore if it also has virtual disks on other datastores.
+When you add a datastore to a datastore cluster that is activated for Storage DRS, the VMDK affinity rule is deactivated for any virtual machine that has virtual disks on that datastore if it also has virtual disks on other datastores.

 - Browse to the datastore cluster in the vSphere Client.